bigsk1/voice-chat-ai/README.md

     Make sure you have ffmpeg downloaded, on windows terminal ( winget install ffmpeg ) or checkout https://ffmpeg.org/download.html then restart shell or vscode, type ffmpeg -version to see if installed correctly

-    Local TTS you also might need cuDNN for using nvidia GPU https://developer.nvidia.com/cudnn  and make sure C:\Program Files\NVIDIA\CUDNN\v9.5\bin\12.6 is in system PATH
+    Local XTTS you also might need cuDNN for using nvidia GPU https://developer.nvidia.com/cudnn  and make sure C:\Program Files\NVIDIA\CUDNN\v9.5\bin\12.6 is in system PATH or whatever version you downloaded

 ### Download Checkpoints

-You need to download the checkpoints for the models used in this project.
-You can download them from the GitHub releases page and extract the zip into the project folder.
+You need to download the checkpoints for the models used in this project ( unless you are only using docker ).
+You can download them from the GitHub releases page and extract the zip and put into the project folder.

 - [Download Checkpoint](https://github.com/bigsk1/voice-chat-ai/releases/download/models/checkpoints.zip)
 - [Download XTTS-v2](https://github.com/bigsk1/voice-chat-ai/releases/download/models/XTTS-v2.zip)